spatie/laravel-translatable/README.md

 return [
   'fallback_locale' => null,
   'fallback_any' => false,
+  'fallback_callback_enabled' => false,
+  'fallback_callback_class' => '',
 ];
 ```

-Sometimes it is favored to return any translation if neigher the translation for the prefered locale nor the fallback locale are set.
-To do so, set fallback_any in the config to true.
+Sometimes it is favored to return any translation if neither the translation for the preferred locale nor the fallback locale are set.
+To do so, set `fallback_any` in the config to true.

 ## Making a model translatable